xsicily/nlp/README.md

 [2] Sentence similarity is computed by comparing the LSI vectors after converting to LSI space (cosine similarity).

 ## 4. Search similar documents associated to the input sentence from Wikipedia dump files

+The schematic diagram of algorithms are described in flowChart.JPEG.